apanjain/FlaskWebBlog/README.md

 ## Usage

-* You can use the following urls to view, create, edit or delete apps
+* You can use the following urls to view, create, edit or delete blogs
     * http://127.0.0.1:5000
     * http://127.0.0.1:5000/<id>
     * http://127.0.0.1:5000/<id>/edit